Treen, St Levan

 Treen lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
 Almost a third of Cornwall has AONB designation, with the same status and protection as a National Park.

 The first records of the name is Tredyn (1304) and Trethyn (1314) and means farm + fort; being near the cliff castle at the Logan Rock.
 A description of the village by Francis Kilvert who visited Cornwall for two weeks in 1870:... and we came to a strange bare wild village where everything was made of granite – cottages, walls, roofs, pigs "crows" (sties), sheds, outbuildings, nothing but granite, enormous slabs of granite set up on end and roofed with other slabs.

-This village should not to be confused with the hamlet of Treen, in Zennor parish on the north coast, above Gurnard's Head.
+This village should not be confused with the hamlet of Treen, in Zennor parish on the north coast, above Gurnard's Head.